Spinal Cord Injury: Adapting Your Home

-When you leave a rehabilitation (rehab) center for your home after a spinal cord injury (SCI), you need to have your home ready for your special needs.
-Following are some of the adaptations and adaptive equipment you may need.
-Talk with your rehab team about what you will need specifically and the best way to proceed.
+When you leave a rehabilitation (rehab) center for your home after an SCI, it will help to have your home ready for your special needs.
+Because you may have to use a wheelchair and have limited movement and feeling, you may have to adapt your home.
+Talk with your rehab team about what you will need to do.

-- Wheelchair fit.
 If you are in a wheelchair most of the time, height and width are a concern.
-You may need to build a ramp into your home for easy entry in your wheelchair.
+A ramp into your home can help with easy entry in your wheelchair.
 Discuss with your rehab team how best to deal with hall and door width, countertops, water faucets, sinks, towel racks, light switches, and heating and cooling controls.

 Author: Healthwise Staff

 Adam Husney MD - Family Medicine